This recipe is from the cookbook called

 lower-middle positions.
 Line two baking sheets with parchment paper.

-Working with half of the cookie dough at at time on a heavily floured work
+Working with half of the cookie dough, which will be soft) at at time on a heavily floured work

 surface, roll out the dough to 1/4-inch thick.
 Cut out the cookies with a 3- to 3

 1/2-inch cookie cutter or the rim of a drinking glass.
 Space the cut out cookies

 1 1/2-inch apart on the prepared baking sheets (only 6 cookies per baking sheet